• Skip to primary navigation

 where:

-• dinitial is the initial coil turn distance
+• The initial coil turn distance is called the dinitial.

 Installing a 3-inch wire antenna at the chosen place will improve alertness and signal quality.

-The transmitters performance improves significantly by this improvement.
+The transmitters performance improves significantly by this changes.

 How to Build: